 Most pure Python packages can be installed directly from PyPI with micropip.install() if they have a pure Python wheel.
 Check if this is the case by trying micropip.install("package-name").

-If the wheel is not on PyPI, but nevertheless you believe there is nothing preventing it (it is a Python package without C extensions):
+If there is no wheel on PyPI, but you believe there is nothing preventing it (it is a Python package without C extensions):

-• you can create the wheel yourself by running,
+• you can create the wheel yourself by running